laravel/nova-docs/4.0/resources/fields.md

 Markdown::make('Biography')->alwaysShow(),
 ```

 The Markdown field uses the `league/commonmark` package to parse Markdown content.
 By default, it uses a parsing strategy similar to GitHub Flavoured Markdown, which does not allow certain HTML within the Markdown content.
 However, you can change the parsing strategy using the `preset` method.
-The currently built-in presets are `default`, `commonmark`, and `zero`:
+Currently, the following built-in presets are `default`, `commonmark`, and `zero`:

 ```php
 Markdown::make('Biography')->preset('commonmark'),
 ```

-Using the `preset()` method, you can also register and use custom preset implementation such as:
+Using the `preset` method, you can also register and use custom preset implementation such as:

 ```php
 use Illuminate\Support\Str;